• Skip to main content

 Instructions

-• In a medium mixing bowl, whisk together the mayonnaise, sugar, apple cider vinegar, mustard, lemon juice, salt, and pepper until everything is combined.
+• In a medium mixing bowl, whisk together the mayonnaise, sugar, apple cider vinegar, mustard, lemon juice, salt, celery salt, and pepper until combined.

-• Add the shredded cabbage and carrots to a large mixing bowl and pour the dressing over the cabbage.
+• Place the coleslaw mix in a large mixing bowl and pour the dressing over the cabbage.
 Toss everything together with a wooden spoon or silicone-tipped tongs so that all of the cabbage is coated with the dressing.
-Serve coleslaw immediately.
+Serve coleslaw immediately or refrigerate for up to three hours before serving.

 Notes